jango-fx/create2py/README.md

 A python library for controlling the iRobot Create 2

 Heavily based on Brandon Pomeroys version (https://github.com/pomeroyb/Create2Control).
-With a few tweaks and updates for ease of use.
+Currently more or less a a refactoring with a few tweaks and updates for ease of use.

 ### Simple